-Disciplinary procedures: -The complaint must be prepared in writing. -The complaint should include the nature of the infraction, the date, time, location, names of students, faculty and/or staff or witnesses should be included. - Complaints should be submitted in a timely manner and should account for no more than 5 days after the alleged infraction, unless there are important circumstances requiring more time which should be documented.
+Disciplinary procedures: - A complaint must be in writing. - A complaint should specify the nature of the infraction, the date, time, location, names of students, faculty and/or staff or witnesses should be included. - Complaints should be submitted in a timely manner, not later than 5 days after the alleged infraction, unless more time is needed for reason of certain important circumstances, which should be documented.